 On Planet Dog, everyone in polite society explores new things by mouth.
 Given the absence of hands, it’s the most effective, most satisfying way to engage.
 Puppies, in particular, use their mouths to play with their friends and to learn about the world.

 People who don’t give any weight to their puppy’s background culture are alarmed by this mouthiness.
 They feel they may have picked “the wrong one.”
-They stuff the pup in the crate for another hour, thinking, “That’ll teach her.”
-The kids cry, saying,
+The kids cry, saying, “I don’t like her!
+She’s biting me!”
+The parents put the put the pup in the crate for another hour, thinking “That’ll teach her.”

 It doesn’t need to be this way.
 Owners who operate out of Planet Dog empathy will wake up in the morning to a bitey pup and their first thought will be, “Oh!
 You are missing playing with your friends the way you used to!
 You’re trying to play with us that way!”
 The thinking cap goes on and the mind is open.
 As your pup’s only guide to Planet Human, how can you help this dear toddler who’s trying her best in a challenging transition?
 Suddenly the answers are obvious: